Beczheng/flask_5_tailwind/README.md

 - Create or select a name for your resource group and storage account name.
 - Click `create`.
 - Go back to the home page and click on the new storage account.
 - Under the nagivation bar, click `overview`.
 Scroll down and click `security`.
 Then, click the enable option for `make sure Secure transfer required`, `allow blob anonymous access`, and `allow storage account key access`.
-Lastly, save it.
+Lastly, click `save`.
-- Under the nagivation bar and go to`containers`.
+- Under the nagivation bar and go to `containers`.
 Then, click `+ containers`, Next, create a name and change the anonymous access level to `container(anonymous read access for containers and blob`.
 Lastly, click `+ create`.
 - Under the nagivation bar, click `security + networking`.
-Then, click `front Door and CDN`.
+Then, click `front door and CDN`.
 Under service type, click the `Azure CDN` option.
 Next, create a profile name and endpoint name.
 Lastly, change the query string caching behavior to `ignore query string` and click `create`.
 - Go back to the home page and click on the new storage account.
 Then, click `upload`.
 Upload a video that is less than 60 seconds and select a container under select an existing container.
-Lastly, clikc `upload`.
+Lastly, click `upload`.

 ### Flask App With Tailwind CSS
+-

 ### Cloud Deployment
+-